Journal of Roman Archaeology

-This journal is an international journal printing contributions in English, French, German, Italian, and Spanish; specializing in synthetic articles and in long reviews.
+It is an international journal printing contributions in English, French, German, Italian, and Spanish; specializing in synthetic articles and in long reviews.
 Within three years of its inception in 1988, it was reviewed as a key publication for all Roman archaeologists, except 'those whose interests are decidedly parochial.'

-This journal is concerned with Italy and all parts of the Roman world from about 700 B.C. to about A.D.
+The journal is concerned with Italy and all parts of the Roman world from about 700 B.C. to about A.D.
 700. It excludes the prehistoric period but includes the Etruscan period.
 It is Mediterranean-wide in its coverage and does not give priority to any particular geographical regions within the Roman world.

 In 2020 it was announced by Cambridge University Press that Jennifer Trimble (Stanford University) would assume the role of Senior Editor beginning with volume 34.
 Greg Woolf assumed the role in 2022.